Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Conclusion

 \section{Conclusion}

-In this study, laser induced fluorescence was used to investigate ion dynamics in the bulk and in the presheath regions of a multicusp-assisted ICP discharge.
+In this study, laser-induced fluorescence was used to investigate ion dynamics in the bulk and in the presheath regions of a multicusp-assisted ICP discharge.
 The system successfully measured $T_i$ and $v_z$ in both bulk plasma and near an immersed electrode.

-The key findings are: \begin{itemize} \item Ion temperature $T_i$ increases with RF power and pressure in the bulk plasma, consistent with prior studies. \item Ion drift velocity $v_z$ remains near zero in the bulk but increases near the electrode, reaching $u_B$ at $\sim 1$\,mm. \item Potential profiles derived from LIF match Riemann’s weakly collisional presheath model. \item No time-averaged distortion was observed under NPHV pulses, confirming plasma recovery between pulses. \end{itemize}
+The key findings are: \begin{itemize} \item Ion temperature $T_i$ increases with rf power in the bulk plasma, consistent with prior studies.
+No dependance of $T_i$ on pressure could be clearly identified. \item Ion drift velocity $v_z$ remains near zero in the bulk but increases near the electrode, reaching $u_B$ at $\sim 1$\,mm from the electrode surface ($\gtrsim 20 \lambda_{\rm D}$). \item Potential profiles derived from LIF match relatively well the Riemann’s weakly collisional presheath model. \item No time-averaged distortion was observed under NPHV pulses, confirming plasma recovery between pulses and the suitability of a multicusp-assisted ICP discharge for reliable PIII. \end{itemize}

-Future work should focus on improving signal-to-noise ratio and improving the diagnsotics capabilities to enable time-resolved LIF and capture the NPHV sheath dynamics.
-Additional parameter scans and collisional–radiative modelling will help clarify ion temperature behaviour and metastable kinetics.
+Future work should focus on improving signal-to-noise ratio and improving the diagnostics capabilities to improve the accuracy of the measurements and enable time-resolved LIF and capture the NPHV sheath dynamics.
+Additional parameter scans and collisional–radiative modelling will help clarify ion temperature behaviour and metastable kinetics as a function of rf power and pressure.
 Complementary diagnostics and simulations will support benchmarking of sheath-edge localisation and potential profiles.